Sticky Icon

 Detoxification: It is initiated with Snehapana (internal oleation) and Virechana (therapeutic purgation) to eliminate toxins and mitigate aggravated Pitta dosha.
 Further, Yoga Vasti or Kala Vasti is done for Vata vitiation to reverse the disease pathways and to improve the strength of bone and bone marrow.

-External Therapies: Therapies such as Pinda Swedam are done for both patients to rectify any residual issues and strengthen joints.
+External Therapies: Therapies such as Pinda Swedam are done for all patients to rectify any residual issues and strengthen joints.

 Diet: Warm, digestible foods are recommended.

-These two steps are done under the surveillance of doctors on an IP basis.
+These two steps are done under the surveillance of doctors on an inpatient basis.

 Nourishing and External Therapies